mmis1000/simple-page-flip/docs/api-references.md

 ### Right

-connects from top edge to bottom edge (flip the whole right edge to left)
+Connects from top edge to bottom edge (flip the whole right edge to left)

 <DemoRight />